-I’m an award-winning creator with proven skill in writing, narrative and game design, graphic art, and editing.
+I’m an award-winning creator with almost two decades of proven skill in writing, narrative and game design, graphic art, and editing.
 My work appears in major gaming brands, such as the Dungeons & Dragons roleplaying game, Starfinder and Pathfinder roleplaying games, and the video game State of Decay 2.
 Learn more about me and my endeavors by using the links, found above, or reading my posts, such as those below.

 You can talk to me.
 Mention me on Twitter, connect with me on Facebook, learn about my career on LinkedIn or my Work page, or gain a little insight into who I am on my About page.
 Drop me a line if you like—it’s the best way to reach me.